chartreusesky-99/Destroy-Ocean-City/README.md

 npm install -g @angular/cli
 ```

+## Running the Development Server

-To start a local development server, run the following in /angular:
+To start a local development server, run the following command in `/angular`.
+This command installs necessary node packages for developing and building the Angular application.

 ```bash
 npm install
 ```

-This command installs necessary node packages for developing and building the Angular application.
+Next, use the following command to launch the Angular app in development mode.

 ```bash
 npm start
 ```
-This command launches the Angular App in development mode.

 Once the server is running, open your browser and navigate to `http://localhost:4400/`.
 The application will automatically reload whenever you modify any of the source files.